-'''
+data_declaration ::= // A.2.3

+[lifetime] variable_declaration

+constant_declaration

+type_declaration

-package_import_declaration ::=
+package_import_declaration

-import package_import_item { , package_import_item } ;
+package_import_declaration ::= import package_import_item { , package_import_item } ;

-package_import_item ::=
+package import item ::=

 package_identifier :: identifier

+package_identifier ::

-| package_identifier ::
+package_identifier ::

-'''

 Syntax 18-2--Import syntax (excerpt from Annex A)

 The import statement provides direct visibility of symbols within Packages.
 It allows those symbols declared within Packages to be visible within the current scope by their declared simple name.
 Package hierarchical names to the imported symbols can be created as if the symbol were defined in the importing scope.
 Two forms of the import statement are provided: explicit import, and wildcard import.
 Explicit import allows control over precisely which symbols are imported: